Bukakecoin/bukakecore/README.md

-Bukake Core staging tree 0.12.1
+Bankitt Core staging tree 0.12.1
 ===============================

-What is Bukake?
+What is Bankitt?
 ----------------

-Bukake is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-Bukake uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Bukake Core is the name of the open source software which enables the use of this currency.
+Bankitt is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Bankitt uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Bankitt Core is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Bukake Core software, see https://www.bankitt.org/get-bankitt/.
+For more information, as well as an immediately useable, binary version of the Bankitt Core software, see https://www.bankitt.org/get-bankitt/.

 License
 -------

-Bukake Core is released under the terms of the MIT license.
+Bankitt Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process